tier4/caret_doc/docs/design/processing_trace_data/records.md

 # Records Object

-CARET stores trace data as a table as shown below.
+CARET provides trace data to user.
+The common format is a table per metric as shown below.

 | callback_start_timestamp | callback_end_timestamp |
 | ------------------------ | ---------------------- |